 But with some foresight, gaining a little knowledge on natural navigation for walking in Scotland could have you back in safe hands.
-Perhaps slightly tricky to get to grips with initially, and training yourself to be aware of your surroundings might take more than one go but you never know, you could end up bitten by the bug – ditching your compass and GPS in favour of using natures signs to guide you through the wildernesses.
+Perhaps slightly tricky to get to grips with initially.
+Training yourself to be aware of your surroundings might take more than one go.
+But you could end up bitten by the bug – ditching your compass and GPS in favour of using natures signs to guide you through the wilderness.

-- Prefer some help?
-Read on for route notes and maps of our Top 5 Hikes in the Cairngorms.
+- Read on for route notes and maps of our Top 5 Hikes in the Cairngorms.

 Natural Navigation Techniques